backspace-academy/aws-sqs-nodejs/README.md

 # AWS NodeJS SDK SQS Sample
-Example code using the AWS NodeJS SDK with the SQS service for the BackSpace Academy Certified Developer course.
+Example code using the AWS NodeJS SDK with the SQS service for the BackSpace Academy AWS Certified Developer Associate course.